 In the dispensing pharmacy industry, earnings traditionally have been at the mercy of revisions to NHI drug prices and dispensing fees.
-Although the NHI drug price and dispensing fee revisions implemented in April 2022 resulted in a 1.35% reduction in drug prices, they also delivered a 0.08% increase in dispensing fees due to higher points awarded for the interpersonal work of pharmacists.
-Under these circumstances, the company believes the needs for improved operational efficiency and more stable management will persist in the pharmacy industry.
+The NHI drug price and dispensing fee revisions implemented in April 2022 resulted in a 1.35% reduction in drug prices, and delivered a 0.08% increase in dispensing fees due to higher points awarded for the interpersonal work of pharmacists.
+In addition to the hardship brought about by reduction of drug prices, the generic drugs industry has seen a number of quality issues in recent years.
+Under these circumstances, the company believes the needs for improved operational efficiency and more stable management will remain strong in the pharmacy industry.

 The company views these circumstances as an opportunity for expansion and in the Pharmaceuticals Network business it will strive to acquire new network affiliates, provide comprehensive management support to pharmacies, and further improve the efficiency of pharmaceutical distribution.
-In the Community Pharmacy business, it will endeavor to strengthen interpersonal operations by fostering a medical mindset and facilitating high-quality pharmacotherapy, while also targeting prescription acquisition primarily through its official "Tsunagaru Pharmacy" LINE account.
-However, the company expects to incur upfront costs associated with strengthening store development and increasing new store openings with a view to expanding the pharmacy network.
+In the Community Pharmacy business, it maintains a cautious view on the recovery of prescription volume.
+That being said, it will endeavor to strengthen interpersonal operations by fostering a medical mindset and facilitating high-quality pharmacotherapy, while also targeting prescription acquisition primarily through its official "Tsunagaru Pharmacy" LINE account.
+As of end-FY03/23, a total of 4,400 pharmacies (+2,757 YoY) have placed orders to take up the Tsunagaru Pharmacy service, and 3,400 pharmacies (+2,489 YoY) have already adopted the service.
+On the expense front, the company expects to incur upfront costs associated with strengthening store development and increasing new store openings with a view to expanding the pharmacy network.